azavalny/data-structures-algorithms/README.md

 * by comparison, using Dijkstra's to find all pair shortest paths would take O(V^2 * VlogV) and Bellman ford O(V^2 * VE)

 _______
-***Anything hereafter is beyond the scope of the class, but could show up in Leetcode and Coding Interviews***
+***Anything hereafter is beyond the scope of the original class, but does show up in Leetcode and Coding Interview Problems which preparing for is typically the main motivation for most people behind studying these data structures and algorithms***

+### Dynamic Programming
+* break down a problem into smaller sub-problems (that all depend on each other), store the calculations of those sub-problems in an array or hash table, and then reuse them to find the overall solution
+* commonly used whenever you have to find the min/max or optimal of something

 ### Union Find
 * whenever you have a **disjoint** graph or **disjoint** set, this is where Union Find is most naturally used especially for finding number of connected components